 Therefore, health constitutes a key issue in the conduct of the economic policies because of the importance of the financial resources which are committed to it and the crucial role it plays in the determination of the social welfare and productivity.
 Given these stakes, improving the efficiency of the health system, raises particular difficulties of a theoretical and methodological nature.
 The strong socialization of the health sector is a major part of these difficulties.
 In the Sixties, Tunisia chose a socialized financing of the health expenditure and a regulation based on the principle of the public service for the hospital sector.
-The hospital sector has contributed immensely to the good coverage and health practice.
 According to WHO Tunisia is ranking high for affordable health care among the countries with low and middle incomes, having taken prominent steps in advancing the health sector.
-[1] (Arfa C. and Achouri H., 2008).
+[1].
 As such, the Tunisian health indicators (life expectancy at birth, infant mortality rate etc.) were improved for examples the rate of infant mortality was 200 per 1000 in 1956 against 15 per 1000 in 2013.
 This decline of infant mortality has led to an increase in life expectancy at birth which went from 52 in 1960's to reach 74.5 in 20151.
 Despite these improvements in the health sector, Tunisia is currently undergoing a double demographic and epidemiologic transition which will modify the hierarchy of the priorities and the health needs.
-These new needs demands more and heavier financial efforts and reforms of the health structure.
+These new needs demand more and heavier financial efforts and reforms of the health structure.

 Therefore, according to the World Bank, the health expenditure has increased during the two last decades at an annual average growth rate of 11.7%.
 The share of the GDP that has been devoted to health increased from 4.2% in 1985 to 5.9 in 2005 and to 7.1 in 2013.
 The annual expenditure on health per capita has more than doubled between 2005 and 2013.
 It has increased from 39 DT in 1985 to 197.7 DT in 2004, and from 214.3 DT in 2005 to 493 DT in 2013.
-Therefore, to face this unrestrained increase of health expenditures the public authorities should bring them under control.
-However, the social and noncommercial characters of the public hospital make it difficult to define the criteria of rationalization to manage the resources which lead to inefficiency.
-Today, the public hospital faces the same constraints as the manufacturing companies.
-It must ensure an optimal service to the patients, given the status change from providing free service to customers to that based on customer satisfaction.
-This change required a major reform and change in the management of the health care facilities, in making the move from the logic of public administration to the logic of operating as a company.
-It is in this context, that an important policy of decentralization, in particular in hospital reform was implemented in 1998 to improve efficiency of the public health care facilities, whilst preserving their public service mission.
-And as we are facing a lack in the resources, efficiency in the utilization of available resources is another challenge that cannot be overlooked.